garygru/yummyDSP/README.md

 # yummyDSP
-is an Arduino audio DSP library for the [Espressif ESP32](https://www.espressif.com/en/products/hardware/esp32/overview).
+yummyDSP is an Arduino audio DSP library for the [Espressif ESP32](https://www.espressif.com/en/products/hardware/esp32/overview).
 Main focus is **realtime** processing of audio signals for e.g. a guitar stomp box.
 Although there is some basic synth stuff inside, there are better audio synthesis libraries out there.
 For web radios or similar use the [Espressif Systems Audio Development Framework](https://github.com/espressif/esp-adf)

-The Library is still in an early state!
+The Library is in an early state, still lot's of known issues!
+Anyone is invited to help, extend and bring in his expertise.

 The idea is to have modular blocks which are simply arranged in a processing tree to form the signal chain.
 These processing blocks are called *Nodes* inspired by Apple's *Audio Unit* framework.
 They are processed one after another in the sequence in which they are added to the tree: